opencitations/oc_graphenricher/docs/usage.md

 The set contains entity URIs that must be kept if they appear in duplicate clusters.
 If exactly one preferred URI appears in a cluster, deduplication keeps it.
 If multiple preferred URIs appear in the same cluster, deduplication raises `ValueError`.
-If none appears, deduplication keeps the first URI in sorted order.
+If none appears, deduplication keeps the entity with more functional metadata.
+Ties use URI order.

 Use `merge_clusters()` when another application has already selected the merge clusters: